 - You can’t concentrate if there’s tension going on

 - if you’re room is oh so messy

-- You feel paralyzed when Cyberspace booted you out.
+- You feel paralyzed when your internet connection is not good.
 I think my major concern and actually, all work from home Filipinos/ Foreigners in the Philippines is the unreliable internet connection.
 It’s very rare that I complain about electricity because in our place it either dysfunctional transformers or typhoons kaya brownout.

 I hope broadband companies and government will do effort to make Internet connection in the Philippines better.
 It’s not only about us who are working from home, but also for ecommerce and digital marketing industry.
 Most of time, I feel that I don’t get what I deserve as a customer who pay high fee and on time.